bjornarprytz/discovery/readme.md

   - Change palette in settings

 - Show Player Run Stats
+  - Would it work with a background game of "Alice Peter Oz"

 - UI
   - Rework Settings Menu
+  - Add choose seed

 - OnDeadEnd
   - Show run Stats